DataDog/dd-trace-go/CONTRIBUTING.md

 ### Milestones

-The maintainers of this repository assign milestones to pull requests to classify them. `Triage` indicates that the PR is not ready for review or landing.
+The maintainers of this repository assign milestones to pull requests to classify them. `Triage` indicates that it is yet to be decided which version the change will go into.
 Pull requests that are ready get the upcoming release version assigned.